sindresorhus/is-network-error/readme.md

 This can be useful when you want to do something specific when a network error happens without catching other Fetch-related errors.

 Unfortunately, Fetch network errors are [not standardized](https://github.com/whatwg/fetch/issues/526) and differ among implementations.
-This package handles the differences.
+This package handles the differences across Node.js, Bun, Deno, and browsers.

 For instance, [`p-retry`](https://github.com/sindresorhus/p-retry) uses this package to retry on network errors.